 This is an AI translated post.

-The deepening conflict between Japan and China over the Senkaku Islands
+Escalating Conflict Between Japan and China over the Senkaku Islands

 - Writing language: Korean